 More about me

 I like asking questions – finding out more about the world and making friends.
 I also like to get involved in charitable activities around the community, especially with my church.
-I often help out at my church’s youth group and in my spare time I enjoy singing and listening to gospel music.
+I often help out at my church’s youth group and in my spare time I enjoy singing, listening to and recording gospel music.